My “window collecting” mission in Zagreb, Croatia’s capital city, was as hurried as our day and a half there.

-Arriving via Germany, Austria, and Slovenia earlier in the morning, we settled into our apartment, and took to the streets, while dodging raindrops and securing some goodies at one of the local supermarkets.
-Our whirlwind exploration took us to a café where we enjoyed Latte Macchiatos, then to St. Mark’s Church, probably one of the city’s most well-known landmarks thanks to its brilliant-colored tiled roof bearing the coat of arms of Zagreb.
+Our whirlwind exploration of Zagreb took us to a café where we enjoyed latte macchiatos.
+Then we admired St. Mark’s Church — one of the city’s most well-known landmarks, thanks to its brilliantly colored tiled roof that bears the coat of arms of Zagreb.

-From this Zagreb window series, I like the blend of diamond-in-the-rough façades.
-Some are shedding their stuccoed exteriors and in turn are exposing their brick innards.
+In this Zagreb window series, I like the blend of diamond-in-the-rough façades.
+Some buildings have shed their stuccoed exteriors and, in turn, are exposing their brick innards.
 They contrast dramatically with the pristine lime-green and cranberry-colored examples.
-I also appreciate how a mother holding a fair-faced infant deliberately chose to include her little one in my picture’s frame, even though she decided to remain anonymous. :)
+I also appreciate how a mother holding an infant deliberately chose to include her little one in my picture, even though she decided to remain anonymous. :)

 Where in the World?